 In the movie, the 1982 edition of the race is so rife with doping that all but five riders were disqualified.
-The remaining racers Marty Hass (Adam Samberg) Juju Peppi (Orlando Bloom), Slim Robinson (Daveed Diggs), Gistav Ditters (John Cena), and Adrian Baton (Freddie Highmore) battle it out.
+The remaining racers Marty Hass (Adam Samberg), Juju Peppi (Orlando Bloom), Slim Robinson (Daveed Diggs), Gustav Ditters (John Cena) and Adrian Baton (Freddie Highmore) battle it out.

-There is a star studded cast with cameos from Mike Tyson, J.J.
+There is a star-studded cast with cameos from J.J.
 Abrams, Dolph Lundgren, Joe Buck, Maya Rudolf, Jeff Goldblum, and even Lance Armstrong of all people.

-Don’t go in expecting high brow comedy, Tour de Pharmacy is packed full of wiener jokes, odd ball characters and a bit of full frontal male nudity, but if you can handle the shock factor it’s well worth you time.
+Don’t go in expecting high-brow comedy, Tour de Pharmacy is packed full of wiener jokes, odd ball characters and a bit of full-frontal male nudity, but if you can handle the shock factor it’s well worth your time.

-What happens when a playwright embarks on a human guinea pig experiment to expose the the ineffectiveness of the anti-doping establishment used to test athletes?
-Well for Bryan Fogel it meant blowing the lid off a state sponsored doping program and one of the biggest scandals in sporting history.
+What happens when a playwright embarks on a human guinea pig experiment to expose the ineffectiveness of the anti-doping establishment used to test athletes?
+Well for Bryan Fogel it meant blowing the lid off a state sponsored doping programme and one of the biggest scandals in sporting history.